-Higher business costs and inflationary pressures, exacerbated by materials and labour shortages, continue to dominate business attention in FY24.
+Higher business costs and inflationary pressures, exacerbated by materials and labour shortages, continue to dominate business attention.
 This presents ongoing challenges for businesses seeking to source scarce products and services in a timely but responsible manner.

-We will continue working with our suppliers and other stakeholders; our aim being to ensure that no individual is subjected to modern slavery or related labour exploitation within our supply chains.
+BWP will continue working with its suppliers and other stakeholders; its aim being to ensure that no individual is subjected to modern slavery or related labour exploitation within its supply chains.

-Looking ahead, our focus areas include, among others:
+Looking ahead, BWP's activities will include, among others:

-Governance Continue to investigate opportunities to expand our modern slavery expectations clauses into other contractual documentation Raise the awareness of any new suppliers of Modern Slavery risks and our Minimum Standards for Suppliers Improved systems and processes Mapping of modern slavery risks at levels below our tier 1 suppliers Training and capability development Continue with internal education practices to further develop employee awareness and understanding of Modern Slavery and what it means in practice
+Governance Continue to investigate opportunities to expand BWP's modern slavery expectations clauses into other contractual documentation Raise the awareness of any new suppliers of Modern Slavery risks and BWP's Minimum Standards for Suppliers Improved systems and processes Mapping of modern slavery risks at levels below BWP's tier 1 suppliers

+Training and capability development

-- Review peer entities' reported actions and case studies to improve our understanding of modern slavery risks in our industry and how these can be effectively managed - Specific training where appropriate for new employees with procurement and property development or maintenance oversight roles to ensure they have the capability to identify modern slavery risks in the supply chain and what steps they might be expected to take to assist with supplier education and support improved practices
+- Continue with internal education practices to further develop employee awareness and understanding of Modern Slavery and what it means in practice - Review peer entities' reported actions and case studies to improve BWP's understanding of modern slavery risks in BWP's industry and how these can be effectively managed - Specific training where appropriate for new employees with procurement and property development or maintenance oversight roles to ensure they have the capability to identify modern slavery risks in the supply chain and what steps they might be expected to take to assist with supplier education and support improved practices